Updates

-Play “越风雨,见证辽阔” (“The Unsent…”).
+Play “越风雨,见证辽阔” (“The Unsent…”) 17-18 Apr.
 The Chinese Work Committee of the NCCS founder denominations is organizing a play performance at Capitol on 17 and 18 April.
 This play tells the true story of a Christian, who overcomes a painful past to help prison inmates, only to discover her own father was among them, ultimately finding strength in faith and family.
 It is a testament that through life’s storms, love guides one to witness immense hope and healing.
 More information at this LINK

 Lenten Devotional 2026.
 “Behold, the Lamb of God, who takes away the sin of the world!” – John 1:29b.
 The season of Lent invites us to pause, reflect, and return to the heart of the Gospel: Jesus Christ, the Lamb of God who laid down His life for us.
 It is a time to remember His humility, His sacrifice, and His unfailing love—a love that restores and reconciles even the most broken places.
 Order your copies of the Lent Devotional now – LINK.

-D6 Singapore Family Conference 2026.
+D6 Singapore Family Conference (24-25 Jul).
 D6 is an annual family ministry conference focusing on generational discipleship in our churches and homes.
 The goal of the D6 movement is to equip families and churches to pass on a spiritual legacy to future generations.
 We meet to understand how we can best apply the principles of Deuteronomy 6 in our ministries, contexts and homes.
 More info at this LINK

 YMCA is pleased to extend a 12.5%-off special offer to NCCS member churches as a lead-up to YMCA’s 125th anniversary.
 The special Twin Bundle promotion is valid till 31 March 2026.
 All member churches of NCCS will receive a special 12.5%-off when they book YMCA’s function room and Choo Catering Services, together.
 See LINK